-Fairleigh Dickinson University offers numerous opportunities for international and intercultural learning, including formal classroom experiences, study abroad programs, and the Global Scholars program, as well as co-curricular experiences including UN Pathways events, Visiting Scholar lectures, volunteer and service programs, and campus cultural events.
+Fairleigh Dickinson University offers numerous opportunities for international and intercultural learning, including formal classroom experiences, Collaborative International On-Line Learning, study abroad programs, and the Global Scholars program, as well as co-curricular experiences including UN Pathways events, Visiting Scholar lectures, volunteer and service programs, and campus cultural events.

 The program structure is very flexible; therefore, it can be adjusted to almost any major.
 The three completion point levels offer options to students so that even for those whom time is extremely limited, there is the possibility of earning a certificate of completion and related recognition.
 Students have the opportunity to fulfill the required level of points through different combination of courses and activities.

 Once completed, the student can submit a request for point evaluation, providing required documentation, to his GEO faculty advisor.
 The advisor will then review and approve the appropriate number of points for each activity submitted.
 Students are expected to have at least two meetings per semester with their assigned GEO advisor, but can expect to have ongoing communication with the advisor and with GEO program administrators to keep abreast of new program opportunities and events.
 GEO faculty advisors will also help students identify engagement opportunities, encourage balance and variety in their selections, and will help support the student on his path to the Global Engagement Certificate.